alessiocesarano/monkeyprint/README.md

 Set the exposure values and hit "Print!".
 Complete the safety check list and there you go: your print is running!
 Cancel the print by pressing "Stop".
 It won't stop immediately but complete the current slice and run the Stop sequence commands.

-Note that you can't close the program while a print is running.
+Note that you can't close the program while a print is running or not.